Angélique, the Marquise of the Angels

 Angélique, the Marquise of the Angels (Angélique, Marquise des Anges) is a 1956 novel by Anne Golon & Serge Golon, the first novel in Angélique series.
 The series was inspired by the life of Suzanne de Rougé du Plessis-Bellière, known as the Marquise du Plessis-Bellière.

-Angélique's marriage to Jeoffrey de Peyrac is thought to be parallel to that of the daughter of Madame de Sévigné, Françoise-Marguerite de Sévigné to the Comte de Grignan.
+Angélique's marriage to Jeoffrey de Peyrac is thought to be parallel to that of the daughter of Madame de Sévigné, Françoise-Marguerite de Sévigné, to the Comte de Grignan.

 In 1964, it was adapted into a film by the same title.

 Plot summary

 In Mid-17th century France, a young Louis XIV struggles for his throne, beggars and thieves haunt Paris and brigands roam the countryside.

 The fifth child of an impoverished country nobleman, Angélique de Sancé de Monteloup grows up in the Poitou marshlands.
 Her logical destiny would be to marry a poor country nobleman, have children and spend her life fighting for a meager subsistence.

 Destiny has other plans in store for her.
 At 17, on returning from her education in a convent, she finds herself betrothed to the rich count, Joffrey de Peyrac (Joffrey Comte de Peyrac de Morens d'Irristru, Lord of Toulouse and Aquitaine), 12 years her senior – lame, scarred and reputed to be a wizard.

 For the sake of her family, Angélique reluctantly agrees to the match but refuses the advances of her husband.
 Peyrac respects her decision and does not pursue his claim to conjugal rights, wishing to seduce her rather than use force.

-With the passing of months, Angelique discovers the talents and virtues of her remarkable husband – scientist, musician, philosopher – and to her surprise falls passionately in love with him.
+As the movie progresses, Angelique discovers the talents and virtues of her remarkable husband – scientist, musician, philosopher – and eventually falls passionately in love with him.

 But Peyrac's unusual way of life is threatened by the ambitions of the Archbishop of Toulouse, and soon arouses the jealousy of King Louis XIV, who disliked nobles who were independent of the monarchy and tried to block them from developing power in their own regions by keeping them occupied at Versailles for most of the year.
 Louis, anxious about Joffrey's growing influence and fearful that he will start another Fronde and overthrow the monarchy, has Joffrey arrested and charged with sorcery.
 Angélique tries to single-handedly take on the might of the royal court.
 She survives several murder attempts and overcomes insurmountable odds in an effort to save Joffrey from being burned at the stake, but to no avail.

 Alone and desperate, Angélique plunges into the darkness of the Paris underworld, intent on revenge and fueled by her determination to survive.

 Angélique realizes that her underworld existence is unfair to her sons, who belong to one of the greatest noble families in France.
 She works to regain her family's rightful inheritance that had been stolen from them by the monarchy.
 She blackmails her cousin Philippe du Plessis de Bellière, a favourite Marshal of the king, into marriage.